If you know what the risk is, you can do something about it

 Assessment of Inherited Risk

 - Hereditary Cancer Syndromes

 Drawing a family tree or “pedigree” can provide clues to whether or not your family has a higher risk of cancer than the general population.
-If an important gene isn’t working properly because of an inherited change (referred to as a mutation), then the risk of certain cancers may increase.
+If an important gene isn’t working properly because of an inherited change (a mutation or variant), then the risk of certain cancers increases.